 - The project includes the chemical and mechanical removal of invasive, non-native species such as cat tails, Phragmites, etc., followed by the establishment of native wetlands and upland species.

 - Wide-area chemical applications have occurred twice to remove the non-native invasive species.
 This will be followed by mowing down of all the dead invasive species.

 - In the spring of 2018, new plants and seed will be installed while at the same time any emerging non-native species will be removed via chemical/mechanical methods.

-- A controlled burn was held November 8, followed by soil preparation.
+- A controlled burn was held in the fall of 2017, followed by soil preparation.
 Seeding/planting and seed blanket to follow.